KenBigelow/UBC-Spack-Workshop/index.rst

 and run this container using slurm inside of the autoscale cluster then visualize the results using the RONIN Link application.

-We will include full output from all of the commands demonstrated, although we will frequently call attention to only small portions of that output (or merely to the fact that it succeeded).
+We will include a few output from the commands demonstrated, to save time we will frequently call attention to only small portions of that output.

 The provided output is all from an AWS instance running Ubuntu 18.04.

 .. _basics-tutorial-install: